 Welcome to the Norton School, where every family thrives.

-The John and Doris Norton School of Family and Consumer Sciences provides instructional, research, extension and outreach programs that enable families, individual family members and consumers to achieve an optimum quality of life throughout the life span.
+The John and Doris Norton School of Human Ecology provides instructional, research, extension and outreach programs that enable families, individual family members and consumers to achieve an optimum quality of life throughout the life span.

-Welcome to the John and Doris Norton School of Family & Consumer Sciences.
+Welcome to the John and Doris Norton School of Human Ecology.
 Our school has been an integral part of the University of Arizona since 1900, offering a place where science and social responsibility converge for the betterment of individuals, families and communities.

 With four academic areas of study and three research institutes and centers, the Norton School offers programs that improve the lives of families and their communities.